Andrew Brown's family asks the Justice Department to intervene after DA says use of deadly force was justified - KESQ

 “North Carolina deserves a system that works to deliver justice, protects our communities, and serves the people — not one that allows law enforcement to become warriors against our own citizens,” Richardson said in a statement.
 “I am deeply troubled by the lack of transparency and accountability that has led us to this point.”

-And while intervention on a federal level is a viable option, family attorney Harry Daniels told CNN’s Chris Cuomo that civil rights claims can be difficult for the Department of Justice to make.
+And while intervention on a federal level is a viable option, Daniels, one of the Brown family attorneys, told CNN’s Chris Cuomo that civil rights claims can be difficult for the Department of Justice to make.
 Instead, his team may only be left with civil action to bring justice to the family, he said.

 What the footage showed